jrod96/Freeswitch-Callbacks/README.md

 # Freeswitch-Callbacks
-Storing missed calls for callbacks using Verto WebRTC
+Storing missed calls and perform callbacks using Verto WebRTC